liamadvance/smm2-documentation/Course Format.md

 | 0x44   | 0x4  | Icicle Count                                                                                                              |

 ### Object Data

-Starts at 0x248, with a size of 0x20 * the amount of objects.
+Starts at 0x248 (main area) and 0x2E128 (sub area), with a size of 0x20 * the amount of objects.

 | Offset | Size | Description        |
 |--------|------|--------------------|